bergie/VIE/README.md

 Zart is a new JavaScript library for managing information on a web page.
 It is based on existing VIE and VIE^2 libraries.

+## I/O operations

+All Input/Output operations of Zart are based on the [jQuery Deferred](http://api.jquery.com/category/deferred-object/) object, which means that you can attach callbacks to them either before they run, or also after they've been run.

+The operations may either succeed, in which case the `then` callbacks will fire, or be rejected, in which case the `fail` callbacks will fire.
+Any `then` callbacks will fire in either case.

 ## Dependencies

 Zart uses the following JavaScript libraries: